 With a new identity and life at a new label, it’s possible that there’s a bit of reserve being exercised, but it would be a little unfair to suggest this in an accusatory manner.
 Although the album contains plenty of sonic experimentation, there are no psychedelic wig-outs, kraut-y kinetics or other major leftfield strides that these experiments hint at.
 It’s possibly not even where the group wants to go.

 As with the previous album, all collected music is treated with intuitive creativity and original material is judiciously placed.
 It will be interesting to see how these two elements balance out with each other going forward, but ultimately, it’s the contemporising of the genre rather than the archiving of it that sets the Lankum formula on the right track.
-In simple terms, BENEATH THE EARTH AND SKY succeeds by tapping into a rich heritage without resorting to being the work of a heritage act.
+In simple terms, BETWEEN THE EARTH AND SKY succeeds by tapping into a rich heritage without resorting to being the work of a heritage act.